 Patients seeking medical and health care at Wilmington Urgent Family Clinic are always satisfied because we take our time to understand their needs.
 From consultation to diagnosis to treatment, we ensure that we evaluate every aspect before offering effective health care solutions.
 Our urgent health care clinic is extending its working time so that patients don’t have to wait to receive medical attention.
 We never close our facility without attending to all patients who walk in.
 All our equipment is advanced, including our complete x-ray machines.

 Being a walk-in urgent care clinic, Wilmington urgent care also provides convenient physical examinations to patients who want these kinds of services.
-If you want to get an std testing or even a COVID-19 test, just head over to Google’s search box and type in std testing near me.
+If you want to get an std testing, just head over to Google’s search box and type in std testing near me.
 You will get all the information you require about STD testing and other high-quality healthcare services offered at Wilmington Urgent Family Clinic.
 Los Angeles residents can easily access all our health care services since we have several clinics spread all over Southern California.

 No more waiting for long hours in emergency rooms when you have Wilmington Urgent Care.
 Fix your appointment today and get attended right away.